-Martin Langsdon is Course Leader for the Postgraduate Certificate in Focusing-oriented Psychotherapy, Postgraduate Certificate in Cognitive Behavioural Therapy Skills and the postgraduate programme Creative Thinking for Research: Thinking at the Edge.
-He also teaches the Focusing component of the Postgraduate Diploma in Counselling, and is a Certifying Co-ordinator for the Focusing Institute.
+Martin Langsdon is Course Director for the MA Dissertation programme and course leader for the Postgraduate Certificate in Focusing-oriented Psychotherapy, Postgraduate Certificate in Cognitive Behavioural Therapy Skills and the postgraduate programme Creative Thinking for Research: Thinking at the Edge.
+He also teaches the Focusing component of the Postgraduate Diploma in Counselling, and is a Certifying Co-ordinator for the Focusing Institute

 Lucy Machin teaches on the full-time Postgraduate Diploma in Counselling.
 Lucy is a former counselling student of the UEA and has been working as a trainer and group facilitator for several years.
 She is a BACP accredited practitioner and supervisor in private practice.

 Dr Judy Moore

 Judy Moore taught on the full-time Postgraduate Diploma in Counselling course for several years and has published several articles and chapters on the person-centred approach and focusing-oriented psychotherapy.
 She was Director of the Centre for Counselling Studies for several years and was Director of the University Counselling Service and is a Certifying Co-ordinator for the Focusing Institute, New York.
 Judy is currently involved in supervising doctoral research for the Centre and contributes to courses within the Centre.